Building woodworking projects for kids is something I find myself doing again and again.

 There is a lip all the way around each shelf so that even in strong winds the toys stay right where they need to be.
 It’s the perfect height for my son to get out the toys that he wants and then put everything away at the end of the day.

-You can find a full tutorial and printable woodworking plans in the link to the blog post below.
+You can find a full tutorial and printable woodworking plans in the link to the blog post below and you might even consider selling them on Facebook Marketplace to make money!

 These scrap wood garden signs are super simple and it’s an easy way to get your kid involved in a quick project.